 ‘Here already…’ I throw her a WhatsApp.

 She is online, it turns blue… A minute passes… She replies with ‘2 minutes’ and an emoji of a motorbike, so I wait.
 8 minutes later, my thoughts are distracted by a bike’s tires eat into the gravel at the parking lot.
 I look down, and she is there, parking between a VW beetle and some delivery bikes.
 Her bike has a small carrier at the back for her delivery business, and she slowly pulls off her helmet, then the reflector jacket.
 (I promise to ask her when bikers ever clean those heavy jackets, or whether they have many similar ones).
 She then Chains the bike to a nearby post, notices my big eyes and waves.
 A tall girl of average build, she was seemingly made for the bike with the tall legs.
 She makes her way to our table smiling, and I notice a new line cutting through one side of her short hair.
 She wears a red tee, with a U=U graphic.
-She later informs me its “Undetectable = UN-transferable”, a campaign by a friend of hers called Bruce in the US.
+She later informs me its “Undetectable = Un-transferable”, a campaign by …….

 She sits down in a slump and places the helmet on the table.
 (Why do bikers have to walk everywhere with the helmet?
 Okay, it’s yours, but why everywhere?)
 She places it on the table and says a tired hi.
 She seems a little nervous, which is so unlike her live life attitude.
 The waitress comes along, smiling at Melissa, they are good friends.
 She orders for café mocha, and I request for just coffee.